 Based on the date you sent for your cart opening, this will give you the space to plan out the emails and/or social posts you’ll be using in order to announce your offer is open for sales.

 Based on when your cart is closing, this is your time to plan out what emails and/or social posts you’ll be sharing to answer common questions and let them know doors are closing.

-Here’s an example from the Ultimate Launching Template in the Achievers Circle with how I typically map out my launches.
+Here’s an example from the Ultimate Launching Template in Clients to Courses® with how I typically map out my launches.
 This is an example of promo week one.